Involuntary Manslaughter and Reckless Homicide

 Contact Us

-If you have been charged with manslaughter or reckless homicide and need to get your life back to normal, contact the Champaign criminal defense attorneys of Thomas A. Bruno & Associates at 217.328.6000 for a free consultation.
+If you have been charged with manslaughter or reckless homicide and need to get your life back to normal, contact the Champaign criminal defense attorneys of Bruno Law Offices at (217) 328-6000 for a free consultation.